danisztls/arc-neon/DEVELOPMENT.md

-I don't have time right now to do all of that but things are planned.

-## Issues
+## Release 1.0

-TODO: Gedit syntax colors should match an industrial desaturated thematic, like vscode theme.
+TODO: Update vscode theme.

-## Features
-TODO: Glass theme for vscode.

-TODO: Standard collor pallete with terminal color scheme.

-## Maintainability
-I can downsize the project and cleanup code to make it easier to mantain.
-Still it's important to keep compatibility with upstream as most bug fixes will be done there.

-TODO: Cleanup repo.

-TODO: Rename to Arc Glass, move to GitLab and set an upstream repo.
+TODO: Rename to Arc Neon and move to GitLab.

-## Distribution
 TODO: Package for AUR.

-TODO: Package vscode theme for extension store.
+TODO: Update screenshots.

+# Future
-TODO: Package for popular distros like Debian/Ubuntu and RHEL/Fedora.
+Package for popular distros like Debian/Ubuntu and RHEL/Fedora.
+Submit VS Code theme to store.
+Submit theme to gnome-looks.
+Fix issues and mantain.